 Any eighth grader who is interested may take the PSAT for a nominal fee.
-If your eighth grader meets specific state or district criteria, the cost of the testing may be provided.

-U Who do I call for info?
+Who do I call for info?

 For more information about the South Carolina Junior Scholars Identification and Development Program, please contact the principal or guidance counselor in your local school.